Skip to content

 Once you retire, you may have assets like your family home and other investments, but your income drops significantly.

-At the same time, your health needs are increasing and you are worried about the long public waiting lists for non-acute or elective procedures or treatments.
+At the same time, your health needs are increasing and you may be worried about the long public waiting lists for non-acute or elective procedures or treatments.

 Here are some examples of how it works: